 To empirically evaluate the proposed framework, we consider synthetic datasets designed to reflect three common spatial configurations encountered in practice: gridded data, typical of satellite-derived products; fused data, combining point-referenced and areal observations; and areal data consisting of irregular polygons.
 These configurations are constructed on both the Euclidean plane \((\mathbb{R}^2)\) and the sphere \((\mathbb{S}^2)\) to assess performance across distinct geometric domains (Figure~\ref{fig:maps}).
 Using these settings, our analysis pursues three objectives: first, to assess empirical agreement between the proposed ball-Hausdorff distance and the standard Hausdorff distance; second, to benchmark computational efficiency arising from the closed-form representation of the proposed distance; and third, to verify positive definiteness of covariance matrices constructed under the ball-Hausdorff metric, in contrast to those based on the Hausdorff distance.

 We computed pairwise distance matrices for all configurations shown in Figure~\ref{fig:maps} using both the ball-Hausdorff and Hausdorff distances.
 Distances were rescaled to the unit interval by dividing by the maximum observed distance within each scenario, so that comparisons reflect relative rather than absolute scale differences across spatial configurations.
-Under this joint normalization, the values for of either metric need not span the full unit interval, as the observed minimum and maximum can be bounded away from 0 and 1 by geometric constraints inherent to the synthetic designs, such as shared boundaries, partial overlap, and limited variability in set geometry.